Customer Experience Management (CXM): How to build loyalty that drives revenue

 To make experimentation work, start with a clear hypothesis, define success metrics upfront, and be patient enough to get statistically significant results.
 Your customers' needs and preferences evolve constantly.
 What worked six months ago might not work today.

+Before thinking about tools, think about gathering feedback.
 Modern feedback collection goes beyond simple surveys.

 - Use behavioral analytics to understand how customers actually use your products